 Hamburg startups have an excellent track record: Spiegel Online (est. 1994) is one of the most clicked German news portals, and the social network XING (est. 2003) has been facilitating the fostering of business relations for many years.
 The modular website design system of Jimdo (est. 2007) enjoys great popularity across Europe, with more than 15 million websites running on Jimdo and with EUR 25 million of financing received from VC Spectrum Equity in 2015.
 Hamburg is also home to many successful spin-offs: Collins, for example, which was established in 2013 by the Otto Group, has revolutionised customised fashion shopping with its AboutYou brand for mobile and desktop.

 The dynamic growth of Hamburg’s startup rate is impressive: while the "Hamburg Startup Monitor" published by the private initiative Hamburg Startups recorded 430 young and digital enterprises in 2016, the number increased to 640 in 2017.
-This is hardly surprising, considering that the Hamburg Metropolitan Region has five million residents and a purchasing budget of EUR 24,000 per capita, thus taking a leading position in both Germany and Europe.
+This is hardly surprising, considering that the Hamburg Metropolitan Region has more than five million residents and a purchasing budget of EUR 26,583 per capita, thus taking a leading position in both Germany and Europe.
 New entrepreneurs can draw from these resources, e.g. with regard to B2C or B2B programmes, collaboration opportunities with potential partners from politics, academia and industry, as well as a variety of services available in Hamburg.

 For startups to flourish they need to be embedded in an excellent environment, and universities play a pivotal role here.
 From college graduates to winners of the 2016 Startups@Reeperbahn pitch: this is the success story of Baquend, a company specialising in solutions to accelerate websites.
 The Hamburg Metropolitan Region is home to 36 higher education institutions, with more than 112,000 students enrolled – and about 10 percent of these are international students.